 How is work life integration unfolding in your life?
 What are the lessons you’ve learned along the way?

 Life a more fulfilling life.
 Understand your unique qualities as a leader, as a communicator, and as a woman.
 Jennifer H.G.
-Connelly hosts the Work-Life Integration Retreat at the Art of Living Retreat Center from November 2-4.
+Connelly hosts retreats at the Art of Living Retreat Center.

 Jennifer H.G.
 Connelly